Get Medical Marijuana Legally to treat ADHD, Anxiety, Pain Management, Chronic Pain

-In this post, we’ll highlight the 6 major differences between hemp CBD oil and cannabis CBD oil.
+In this post, we’ll highlight the major differences between hemp CBD oil and cannabis CBD oil.
+By the end of this very post, you should be able to make out how these two products have stark differences and effects on an individual.

-While the cannabis plant is used to make medicine, the hemp plant is most commonly used to make food products (derived from hemp seed) and other products such as hemp clothing, paper, etc. (made from the fibers and stalks).
+While the cannabis plant is used to make medicine, the hemp plant is most commonly used to make consumable food products which are derived from the hemp seed.
+It is also used to produce a variety of other products including clothing, paper, and much more.
+These are all made from the fibres and stalks of the plant.

 Difference #2: Cannabis CBD Oil Contains More CBD

 If you’re looking to buy a CBD oil, it’s presumably because you want to get the benefits of CBD.
-Because cannabis-derived oil is more concentrated, it has a better therapeutic value.
+Cannabis-derived oil is more concentrated in nature compared to hemp CBD oil and has a more effective therapeutic value.

 Difference #3: Cannabis CBD Oil Contains a Little More THC